Schubilegend/B0tNuker/README.md

 # Guide

-Just download the main.exe file from [Releases](https://github.com/Schubilegend/B0tNuker/releases) and run it.
+Just download the B0tNuker.exe file from [Releases](https://github.com/Schubilegend/B0tNuker/releases) and run it.
 Everything else should be self explaining.
 If you still have any issues just join our [discord](https://discord.gg/awVFvXheWt) and create a support ticket.

+### THIS TOOL IS MADE FOR EDUCATIONAL PURPOSES ONLY.